marczaku/101-introduction-to-unity-game-development/README.md

 ### 1. Counter

 Add a counter that shows, how often you've tried this level.
 Print the Output to the Log.

+### 2. Pretty, please?

+Make it your own.
+Add some Assets from Unity's [Asset Store](https://assetstore.unity.com).
+If you can, add Effects and Sound.

+### 3. Jump On Click

+If you want to be able to play your game on your phone, you should change the input to jump on click.
+Taps on a phone are interpreted as clicks.

 ## Skills Learned